MultithreadCorner/Hydra.Python/docs/Random.rst

     # one with the seed value 8385977

-Apart from seeting the seed value at the time of creation the seed can be setted or getted with setter and getter methods named ``SetSeed`` and ``GetSeed``.
+Apart from setting the seed value at the time of creation the seed can be set or get with setter and getter methods named ``SetSeed`` and ``GetSeed``.

 .. code-block:: python